-For additional information regarding jobs, internships, events, alumni networking opportunities and resources in publishing and journalism, be sure to select your career fields of interest in WildcatLink.
-To sign up, simply log in to WildcatLink and go to the Academic tab in your Profile.
+For additional information regarding jobs, internships, events, alumni networking opportunities and resources in publishing and journalism, be sure to select your career fields of interest in WildcatLink powered by Handshake.
+To sign up, simply log in to WildcatLink and edit your Job Interests in your Profile.

 Broadcast and Sound Engineering Technicians

 Reporters, Correspondents, and Broadcast News Analysts

 Vault.com for jobs, careers, top employers and education programs, job search advice, salary info, job listings, employee message boards and surveys.
 Click on the icon and create an account using your Davidson email address to view guides on the following career field areas:

 Pew Resource Center's project for excellence in Journalism.
 Lots of journalism resources

 There is no "right" major to begin a career in publishing or journalism.
 Many employers seek out students with a well-rounded education who have shown a passion for the field, while others seek out employees with more specific expertise.
 Scientific publishers need science majors, for example, and higher education publishers need people with subject matter expertise in the fields in which they specialize.
 Newspapers and magazines often hire graduates from a variety of backgrounds with strong writing clips, effective communication skills and a passion for journalism.

 Depending on what type of position you are seeking, this passion could be shown by writing and editing for the Davidsonian or another campus publication, creating and managing a popular blog, and/or conducting in-depth research with a faculty member.